 How this translates to the CPA/client relationship can be troublesome, given that some of the indemnity and hold harmless clauses as written are extremely broad, and there may be many contributory components to the underlying facts and circumstances that should go into the assessment of determining actual “fault.”
 For example, did the CPA solely contribute to the cause of the damage as a result of their negligence, or did the client or one of its representatives contribute, in part, to the underlying cause of the mistake?

 liability from the entity to the CPA firm, and have broad language that extends the CPA firm’s responsibilities to more than just the professional services being performed.
-Such agreements/contracts, like NDAs, may be boilerplate agreements that clients use for all independent contractors.
+Such agreements/contracts, such as NDAs, may be boilerplate agreements that clients use for all independent contractors.
 As such, they contain many legal conditions and caveats that are not necessarily appropriate with respect to the professional services being provided by the accounting firm.

 you contractually bind your firm to an arrangement of this significance, you take the time to understand all the implications of the legalese in the agreement in order to make an informed decision on terms and conditions that may pose a higher standard and/or greater liability to the firm than what would normally be anticipated.
 Make sure you are comfortable with the agreement and the expectations that will fall on your firm.
 Be prepared to reject the client opportunity if you cannot negotiate the terms to your satisfaction.

 - Push back!
 You don’t have to accept the terms as they are written in an agreement, preprinted or not.
-For example:

 - Limit any indemnity and hold harmless conditions in agreements you sign by incorporating the following three key items: (1) add language clarifying that any liability would need to be judicially determined by a court of competent jurisdiction; (2) specify that the firm is only responsible for claims that arise “solely” as a result of the firm’s gross negligence or willful misconduct; and (3) confirm that the firm will assume no obligation or liability arising in whole, or in part, from the client’s own negligence or intentional misrepresentations.

-- Understand the coverage implications of the indemnity clause as this type of provision may lead to significant costs to a CPA firm.
+- Understand the coverage implications of the indemnity clause, as this type of provision may lead to significant costs to a CPA firm.
 Professional liability insurance policies typically have an exclusion for claims arising out of liability assumed by the firm under a contract, unless that liability would have been present regardless of the existence of the contract.
 Be wary of contractually binding your firm to this added significant exposure; indemnification can be costly, especially if the language is broadly worded and the clause has you paying for all claims, regardless of their merit.

-- Consult with an attorney in your state if you have questions regarding the efficacy and potential exposures to your firm of certain indemnification and hold harmless clauses before signing agreements containing such language.
+- Consult an attorney in your state if you have questions regarding the efficacy and potential exposures to your firm of certain indemnification and hold harmless clauses before signing agreements containing such language.